 Proposal 1 and Proposal 3, are each considered to be "non-routine" under NYSE rules, meaning that your broker, bank, or nominee may not vote your shares on these proposals in the absence of your voting instructions.
 These unvoted shares are counted as "broker non-votes."
-For Proposal 1, for example, broker non-votes will not be counted as votes cast and will result in the applicable nominee(s) receiving fewer votes cast "FOR" such nominee(s).
+For Proposal 1, for example, broker non-votes will not be counted as votes cast.